Sacramento Police Department Fined For Failing To Properly Protect Officers In Vehicles

 The shootout revealed Sacramento Police cars were not equipped with bullet-resistant doors to protect officers during high-risk stops, something that other agencies like the Sheriff and CHP have.

-“It’s a financial issue”, says Marcus Basquez of the Sacramento Police Department.
-“I know our department has gone before city council for an additional 100,000 dollars to outfit our black and white vehicles with ballistic panels.”
+“It’s a financial issue,” says Marcus Basquez of the Sacramento Police Department.
+“I know our department has gone before city council for an additional $100,000 to outfit our black and white vehicles with ballistic panels.”

 “Our officers’ lives are worth that investment,” says Davis.